miczho/self-notes/topics/elitebook-840-g7.md

 case "$1" in
   pre)
-    for device in RP05 RP09; do
+    for device in XHC TXHC; do
       if grep -qE "^$device.*enabled" /proc/acpi/wakeup; then
         echo "Disabling wakeup on $device"
         echo "$device" > /proc/acpi/wakeup